topseed/topseed-helloworld/README.md

 - Native Mobile Apps (Phonegap/Cordova)
 - Server side data-binding and in-browser data binding
 - Use component libraries (such as Riot.js, Polymer, HTML 5.1 Standard Web Components)
-- Use Material Design, SASS, Pug and BEM Standard
+- Use Material Design, SASS, and BEM Standard
-- Reduce bit rot and maintenance costs.
+- Use Pug to improve reuse and reduce maintenance costs.

 ## Getting started with a 'hello world':